Package 'nonprobsvy'

 control_selection

-a list indicating parameters to use in fitting selection model for propensity scores.
+a list indicating parameters to be used when fitting the selection model for propensity scores.

 control_outcome

-a list indicating parameters to use in fitting model for outcome variable.
+a list indicating parameters to be used when fitting the model for the outcome variable.

 control_inference

-a list indicating parameters to use in inference based on probability and non-probability samples, contains parameters such as estimation method or variance method.
+a list indicating parameters to be used for inference based on probability and non-probability samples, contains parameters such as the estimation method or the variance method.

 start_selection